NextCenturyCorporation/MCS/docs/source/install.rst

 (boolean, optional)

-Create and save videos of the RGB frames, depth masks, object instance segmentation masks (if returned in the output by the chosen metadata tier), 2D top-down scene views, and the heatmap images given to us in `make_step_prediction` by the AI performer.
+Create and save videos of the RGB frames, depth masks, object instance segmentation masks (if returned in the output by the chosen metadata tier), and the 2D top-down scene views.
 Default: False

 Example Using the Config File to Generate Scene Graphs or Maps
 **************************************************************